suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### suit-condition-is-dependency {#suit-condition-is-dependency}

 Check whether the current Component index is present in the Dependency list.
 If the current Component is in the Dependency list, suit-condition-is-dependency succeeds.
 Otherwise, it fails.
-This can be used along with component-id = True to act on all Dependencies or on all non-Dependency Components.
-See {{creating-manifests}} for more details.
+This can be used along with component-id = True to act on all Dependencies or on all non-Dependency Components ({{creating-manifests}}).

 ### suit-condition-dependency-integrity {#suit-condition-dependency-integrity}